dingyi567/CSCI548-Book-Recommendation/README.md

 On the command prompt, type the command below.
 You need to substitute the path to merger.zip and path to karma-spark-0.0.1-SNAPSHOT-shaded.jar with the paths you just wrote down.
 Meanwhile, “part-00002” and “ads-hair-eye-sample” are 2 input files and “karma-out” is the output file name.
-After the command is typed and ran successfully, you can see the results in the file karma-out.
+After the command is typed and run successfully, you can see the results in the file karma-out.

 ```